jp1593/spectra-systems/README.md

 Execution of task by re-creating the branch to expose the build dir.
+Test